Source Code Data Augmentation for Deep Learning: A Survey: Introduction

-Despite numerous challenges, there has been increasing interest and demand for DA for source code models.
+Despite such challenges, there has been increasing interest and demand for DA for source code modeling.
 With the growing accessibility of large, off-the-shelf, pre-trained source code models via learning from large-scale corpora~\cite{Chen2021EvaluatingLL, Li2023StarCoderMT,Allal2023SantaCoderDR}, there is a growing focus on applying these models to real-world software development.
-Many tasks and programming languages are low-resource~\cite{husain2019codesearchnet}, and lack training examples, emphasizing the importance of DA to improve model performance and robustness on unseen data.
+For instance, \citep{husain2019codesearchnet} observed that many programming languages are low-resource, emphasizing the importance of DA to improve model performance and robustness on unseen data.

 This study aims to bring attention from both ML and SE communities to this emerging field.
-As depicted in Figure~\ref{fig:tease}, the relevant publications have been increasing in the recent five years.
-More precisely, we have compiled a list of 60 core papers from the past five years, mainly from premier conferences and journals in both the ML and SE disciplines (with 50 out of 60 papers published in Core Rank A/A* venues\footnote{We refer to the venues listed at \url{http://portal.core.edu.au/conf-ranks/} and \url{http://portal.core.edu.au/jnl-ranks/}.}).
+As depicted in Figure~\ref{fig:pub_year}, the relevant publications have been increasing in the recent five years.
+More precisely, we have compiled a list of 89 core papers from the past five years, mainly from premier conferences and journals in both the ML and SE disciplines as shown in Figure~\ref{fig:pub_venue} (with 62 out of 89 papers published in Core Rank A/A* venues\footnote{We refer to the venues listed at \url{http://portal.core.edu.au/conf-ranks/} and \url{http://portal.core.edu.au/jnl-ranks/}.}).
 Given the escalating interest and burgeoning research in this domain, it is timely for our survey to (1) provide a comprehensive overview of DA for source code models, and (2) pinpoint key challenges and opportunities to stimulate and guide further exploration in this emerging field.
 To the best of our awareness, our paper constitutes the first comprehensive survey offering an in-depth examination of DA techniques for source code models.